OdatNurd/OverrideAudit/README.md

 ## Usage ##

-OverrideAudit commands can be executed via the Command Palette or via the menu, using options under the `Tools > OverrideAudit` sub-menu.
-The available commands
+OverrideAudit commands may be executed via the Command Palette as well as via the menu using options under the `Tools > OverrideAudit` sub-menu.

-are:
+In addition, some commands are available as context menu items when you open the context menu over a package name or override name in a report, or over a report in general.

+The following lists the available commands as seen in the Command Palette; the menu items are similarly named.

 ### `OverrideAudit: Package Report` ###